nautobot/nautobot-app-version-control/README.md

 invoke start
 ```

-After few min, Nautobot will be available at `http://0.0.0.0:8080`
+After a few minutes, Nautobot will be available at `http://0.0.0.0:8080`

 You can connect with:

 - Login `admin` / Password `admin`

-Run the following commands to Reset the Local environment:
+Run the following commands to reset the local environment:

 ```
 invoke stop